RoyaleAPI/cr-api-docs/docs/endpoints/clan_history.md

 ## How to be included

-To enable stats for your clan, add our URL `royaleapi.com` in your clan description and make a request to this endpoint and we will start tracking it once we have detected it.
-You can verify that it has started if you visit http://cr-api.com and can see the URL in your clan description.
+To enable stats for your clan, add our URL `royaleapi.com` or `cr-api.com` in your clan description and make a request to this endpoint and we will start tracking it once we have detected it.
+You can verify that it has started if you visit [this endpoint](/endpoints/clan_tracking.md)

-!> This domain currently only works for our web implementation.
+!> The `royaleapi.com` domain currently only works for our web implementation.
 For API requests, you should continue to use the `cr-api.com` domain.

 ## HTTP Request